ecsmith/box-app/README.md

 * Create a good user experience.
 * Use the box-SDK to fill my prototype with real data.

+##Configuration/Running:

+Download the "box-app" folder from Box or clone this repository

+Make sure you have the [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) installed.

+Type ```chrome://extensions``` into the omnibar at the top of the screen.
+This will navigate you to the Chrome Extensions screen.
+You may already have extensions installed here.

 The example showcases the following SDK features:
 * File upload and download